 Upon arrival to the terminal building of the Saskatoon John G Diefenbaker International Airport the airline check-in counters are located on the north end of the terminal facility (if you already have not used web check in or need to drop your checked luggage off).

 After check-in at the airline counter, if time permits, enjoy one of our retail or food concession locations.
 Do not forget your duty free purchase if you are heading outside of Canada.
-If you are pressed for time, visit “To-Go” on the post security side to enjoy food, retail and a beverage of your choice.
+During our current construction project, temporary food services including hot and cold beverages, sandwiches, snacks and full bar service are available post-security.
+You may take food items through security - liquids such as coffee and soup are not permitted through security.

 The next step will be to head through the security screening process which is situated in the center of the terminal.